MicrosoftDocs/power-platform/power-platform/admin/create-environment.md

 ---
 title: Create and manage environments in the Power Platform admin center | Microsoft Docs
-description: About creating and manage environments in the Power Platform admin center
+description: Learn how to create and manage environments in the Power Platform admin center
 author: sericks007
 ms.component: pa-admin
 ms.topic: conceptual